 .scope attach

-outside that container (for example, in the host OS, or in a different container).When you attach AppScope to a process, its child processes are not automatically scoped.
+inside that container or from the host.When you attach AppScope to a process, its child processes are not automatically scoped.

 You cannot attach to a static executable's process.